barais/gofileuploader/README.md

 ```

 An example of HTTP502 is available [here](https://github.com/barais/gofileuploader/tree/master/nginxerrorpage)

+# TODO list

+[] Provide docker compose to ease the deployement
+[] Provide documenation to use [traefik](https://docs.traefik.io/) to replace nginx.
+[] Provide documenation to use rabbitmq cluster.
+[] Provide documenation to create your own worker for your technology (goLang, TypeScript, ...) .